Rupesh-Piwal/Ichofy/Readme.md

-# Museek 🎵
+# Ichofy 🎵

-Welcome to **Museek** - a modern, web-based music player inspired by Spotify!
+Welcome to **Ichofy** - a modern, web-based music player inspired by Spotify!
 Museek is designed to bring an immersive music experience to your fingertips while incorporating cutting-edge real-time features to enhance user interaction and engagement.

 ---